- position Tight Ends Coach

 In his first season in Columbia, Wright had a quartet of tight ends in Jaheim Bell, Austin Stogner, Nate Adkins and Traevon Kenion, who all had productive seasons.
-Bell, who spent part of the season at running back, led the unit with 25 catches, while Stogner (20) and Adkins (13) both had double-digit receptions.
+Bell, who spent part of the season at running back, led the unit with 25 catches, while Stogner (20) and Adkins (13) had double-digit receptions.

 Wright last worked at the collegiate level in 2018 at UAB, serving as the Blazers’ assistant head coach/running game coordinator/offensive line coach.
 UAB posted a school record 11 wins that season under head coach Bill Clark.
 It was Wright’s second stint at UAB, as he also worked as the Blazers’ assistant head coach/running backs coach in 2014.
 The Blazers rushed for 2,637 yards and 17 touchdowns, an average of 219.8 yards rushing per game, as UAB (6-6) become bowl eligible for the first time since 2004.